-The Company also noted that aggregate total direct compensation for the named executive officers in the Company's comparator group for 2011 (as reported in 2012) ranged from a 25th percentile amount of approximately \$16.8 million to a 75th percentile amount of approximately \$34.8 million, and that the Company's aggregate total direct compensation for the NEOs for 2011 (which consisted of 2011 base salaries and actual cash bonuses, RSUs and LFIs awarded for 2011) was \$30.5 million.
-While information about the percentile rankings of aggregate total direct compensation for the members of the comparator group was presented to the Compensation Committee in prior years, it was not a factor that the Compensation Committee considered when determining compensation.
+Information about the percentile rankings of aggregate total direct compensation for the members of the comparator group was presented to the Compensation Committee in certain prior years, but it was not presented, nor was it a factor that the Compensation Committee considered when determining compensation, for 2013.
+However, the Company notes that aggregate total direct compensation for the named executive officers in the Company's comparator group for 2012 (as reported in 2013) ranged from a 25th percentile amount of approximately \$16.6 million to a 75th percentile amount of approximately \$33.6 million, and that the Company's aggregate total direct compensation for the NEOs for 2012 (which consisted of 2012 base salaries and actual cash bonuses, PRSUs (valued at the target payout level), RSUs and LFIs awarded in 2013 (for 2012 performance) was \$28.9 million.

+Compensation for Each of Our NEOs in 2013-Compensation Decisions

-2012 Base Salaries.
+2013 Base Salaries.
 We have retention agreements with our NEOs that establish their respective minimum annual base salaries.
 These amounts were negotiated and were meant to ensure that the Company would have the services of each of the NEOs during the term of their respective agreements.
 See "Retention Agreements with our NEOs" below.
-The base salary paid in 2012 to Mr. Jacobs was \$900,000 and to each of Mr. Bucaille, Mr. Bhutani, Mr. Hoffman and Mr. Stern was \$750,000.
+The base salary paid in 2013 to Mr. Jacobs was \$900,000 and to each of Messrs.
+Bucaille, Bhutani, Hoffman and Stern was \$750,000, which, in each case, is the minimum base salary set forth in the respective retention agreement.